faskowit/brainRot-nullModel/README.md

 brainRot-nullModel
 ==============================

 A method to get null parcellations on the FreeSurfer surface.
-This is achieved by projecting the parcellation to a sphere, and randomly rotating in the sphere space.
-Additionally, the 'black hole' created by the corpus callosum and subcortical structures (which we made white in the pictures below for easier viewing) is filled with labels that were rotated into the actual 'black hole' area<sup>1</sup>.
+This is achieved by projecting the parcellation to a sphere (which FreeSurfer does for you!), and randomly rotating in the sphere space.
+Additionally, the 'black hole' created by the corpus callosum and subcortical structures (made white in the pictures below for easier viewing) is filled with labels that were rotated into the actual 'black hole' area<sup>1</sup>.

 The spherical rotation is adapted from Salim Arslan's [parcel evaluation](https://github.com/sarslancs/parcellation-survey-eval) code.
 A related project is the [spin-test](https://github.com/spin-test/spin-test) repo.